breeezzy/cfx-server-data/server.md

+exec permissions.cfg

 # Only change the IP if you're using a server with multiple network interfaces, otherwise change the port only.
 endpoint_add_tcp "0.0.0.0:30120"
 endpoint_add_udp "0.0.0.0:30120"

+setr ea_LanguageName "en"                # set our language to english setr ea_MenuButton "PAGEUP"		 # set our menu button to F2, this is a one-time setting! setr ea_alwaysShowButtons "false"	# we don't want to see buttons we can't even access, do we? default: "false" set ea_moderationNotification "false"   # this can be either "false" or a discord webhook address, this will send a discord message if an admin takes actions against a player  ( such as banning and kicking ) set ea_custombanlist "false"            # read docs for this, dont touch it set ea_enableCallAdminCommand "true" set ea_enableReportCommand "true"

+# DB connection string
+set mysql_connection_string "server=127.0.0.1;database=essentialmode;userid=root;password="
+set es_enableCustomData 1

 # These resources will start by default.
 ensure mapmanager